nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `schedule INDEX m/remove`

-* Removes a scheduled meeting with the client at the specified `INDEX`.
+* Removes a scheduled meeting with your client at the specified `INDEX`.
 * The `INDEX` refers to the index number shown in the displayed client list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:

-* `schedule 2 m/remove` removes meeting scheduled with the client indexed 2 on the display.
+* `schedule 2 m/remove` removes meeting scheduled with your client indexed 2 on the display.

 ### Filtering by tag : `filter`
-Filters the clients by address, gender, tags, insurance plan name or age.
+Filters your clients by address, gender, tags, insurance plan name or age.

 Format of filter command: `filter [keyword 1] [keyword 2] [keyword 3] ....`